VITAP-Student-Project/vitap_student_app/vit_ap_student_app/README.md

 The VITAP Student App integrates with the VIT-AP VTOP API to fetch academic data.
 The API provides endpoints for retrieving attendance, timetable, profile information, and more.
 For detailed documentation on the API, please refer to the [VIT-AP VTOP API](https://github.com/Udhay-Adithya/VIT-AP-VTOP-API).

 ## Disclaimer
-This app is not an official application from VIT-AP University.
-It is developed by a fellow student for the benefit of other students.
-The app aims to provide a convenient tool for accessing academic information and fostering student interaction.
+> ***Note : This app is not an official application from VIT-AP University; it is developed by a fellow student for the benefit of other students.
+The app aims to provide a convenient tool for accessing academic information and fostering student interaction.***

 ---